 8 Dish Type

-Enter the type of the dish.
-For example it could be a dessert or a main course or a salad.
+Enter the type of dish.
+For example, it could be a dessert or a main course or a salad.

 Enter the cuisine that you are cooking.

 Enter the keywords that describe your dish closely.

 Enter the number of calories in the recipe.
 This is an optional field.